raaaimund/internet-speed-monitor/README.md

 Docker starts the following services

 * influxdb
-    * store for our speed test results
+    * store for the speed test results
 * speedtester
     * schedules a cron job for running a speed test using the official [speedtest.net cli][6] every five minutes to JSON log files
     * you can change the specified server and interval in the corresponding [Dockerfile][7]
 * telegraf
     * reads the JSON logs with the results and sends them to influxdb
 * grafana
-    * visualises our results on a simple preconfigured dashboard
+    * visualizes the results on a simple pre-configured dashboard
-    * default credentials are admin:admin
+    * default credentials are **admin:admin**

 ## Change speedtest server